Service Areas

 Access to Grand Prairie from our Arlington base is quick via Highway 360 north or I-30 east, with typical response times of 25-35 minutes for most Grand Prairie locations during normal traffic.

-The HEB (Hurst-Euless-Bedford) mid-cities region sits between Dallas and Fort Worth, centered around DFW International Airport and its massive employment base.
+The HEB (Hurst-Euless-Bedford) mid-cities sit between Arlington and DFW International Airport, centered around the airport's massive employment base.
 This area sees constant roadside assistance needs from airport workers, travelers, and residents.

 Euless: Complete coverage throughout Euless including Highway 183 corridor (with heavy airport traffic), residential neighborhoods, commercial districts, and schools.
 Frequent service to airport employees includes jump starts after shift work, flat tire changes, fuel delivery, and lockout assistance in employee parking areas.